 1. When should I apply to the program?

 Your application should be submitted roughly one year before you wish to begin the graduate program.
-Our application period runs from September 1 through December 15 every year.
-Thus if you would like to start the program in Fall 2021, you may begin submitting application materials as early as September 1, 2020.
+Our application period runs from early September through December 15 every year.
+Thus if you would like to start the program in Fall 2023, you may begin submitting application materials as early as September, 2022.
 The application deadline is always December 15.
 This date is the departments’ deadline for receiving all application materials: the Graduate School’s electronic (online) application, an international applicant’s TOEFL or IELTS score, the statement of purpose, the writing sample, a resume or CV, and three letters of recommendation.
 Documents arriving after the December 15 deadline will likely not be reviewed.

 2. What additional documents should I submit in order to be considered for a fellowship or assistantship, and when are they due?

 No additional documents are necessary.
 Simply send the required application materials by the December 15 deadline.
 These materials include: the Graduate School’s electronic (online) application, official copies of all transcripts, GRE scores are not required – you can send if you wish), an international applicant’s TOEFL or IELTS score, the statement of purpose, the writing sample, a resume or CV, and three letters of recommendation.
 The Sociology graduate program guarantees five continuous years of funding to all admitted students.
 Thus a decision to admit a student means that the student will be funded, either by a fellowship, a teaching assistantship, a research assistantship, or a project assistantship.